guardicode/data-collector/PsExec/README.md

 - *Recommendation- 7zip installed in the default path (C:\Program Files\7-Zip\7z.exe), will skip zipping results folder otherwise

 **Remote Machines**
-- Firewall “File and printer sharing” is enabled (Port 445 open and network accessible from Champion Machine)
+- Firewall “File and printer sharing” is enabled (Port 445 open and network accessible from Champion Machine) - if you see this error msg: the handle is invalid, you probably  did not enable file and printer sharing on the champion or remote machines
 - $admin share set up correctly to provide access to its \Windows\ folder (normally enabled on Windows machines)